psalaets/ogs-move-timing/src/index.md

 Notable changes will be listed here.

-### April 3, 2024

-- User can click a bar in the timing chart to change the board start to that move.

 ### March 25, 2024

 - Timing chart now appears in sidebar by default, with "Expand" button to pop it out under the goban.